 “I make mistakes; I’ll be the second to admit it.” — Jean Kerr

 Because I’ve known so many world-class perfectionists, it took me longer than it should have to realize I am one myself.
 I was somehow confused by the fact that I have so many obvious deficits.
 I couldn’t imagine that a person so admittedly clumsy and hopeless at sports, with so many bad hair days and nervous habits, could possibly be a perfectionist for very long without totally freaking out.

 But as anyone who looks closely at perfectionism knows, it has nothing whatsoever to do with perfection, and everything to do with anxiety.
 And one can be a perfectionist in some areas while comfortably lethargic in others.
-Even when it’s fairly contained and limited, I agree with Lamott that perfectionism is an ingredient in a lot of disasters, especially when it comes to relationships.
+I agree with Lamott that, even when it’s fairly contained and limited, perfectionism is an ingredient in a lot of disasters– especially when it comes to relationships.

 Perfectionism is an insidious tendency, because it can masquerade as so many good and desirable traits: competence, diligence, high standards, ambition, self-esteem and excellence.
 But it’s really about none of those things.
 Instead, it ends up feeding traits such as self-hatred, envy, jealousy, snobbery, disdain, despair, cynicism, scorn, cruelty and maybe even violence.

 For me, accepting that mistakes and missteps are sometimes inevitable, no matter how hard I try, has enabled me to be less fearful of the condemnation of others.
 It has also undermined the low self esteem that paradoxically causes me to look down on others in a desperate attempt to feel better about myself.